 The purpose of a psychological evaluation is to develop a representation of the status of brain functions and related behaviors of an individual.
 Neuropsychological assessment is not limited to the evaluation of one’s IQ, cognitive abilities, and academic performance, but also includes the whole range of executive functioning abilities, emotional, and behavioral processes, as well as personal traits and social patterns.
-Neuropsychological assessment includes obtaining information from various sources, such as clinical interviews, current and past medical records, school records, and previous psychophysiological evaluations.
-The results of a neuropsychological assessment can provide information regarding the current status of a child’s brain functioning, which serves as a foundation for a diagnosis and treatment plan.
+Neuropsychological assessment includes obtaining information from various sources, such as clinical interviews, current and past medical records, school records, .and previous psychophysiological evaluations.
+The results of a neuropsychological assessment can provide information regarding the current status of a person’s brain functioning, which serves as a foundation for a diagnosis and treatment plan.

 - Next, two separate four-hour consecutive testing sessions are scheduled.
 If needed, additional testing hours will be scheduled on a separate day.
 A typical neurological evaluation takes between 8 and 10 hours to complete.
 The amount of administration time depends upon the speed with which the examinee completes all relevant measures.

 - Testing sessions occur typically between the hours of 9 am and 3 pm.
 Please note that weekend appointments fill up quickly.
 Also, an absentee note will be provided for children and adolescents who are evaluated on a scheduled school day.

 - Once all the tests are administered and scored, a comprehensive report is completed.
 This report includes the results of the measures, a discussion of strengths and challenges, a relevant diagnosis, and recommendations.
 These reports could take eight weeks to complete, depending on how quickly the measures provided to the parents and teachers are completed and returned to the examiner.